-6 Assumed the individual shareholder does not require the after-tax investment income retained in the corporation.
-The dividend tax can be deferred until the dividend is paid, and thus tax deferrals are available by delaying the payment of dividends to the individual share.
+6 It is assumed the individual shareholder does not require the after-tax investment income retained in the corporation.
+The dividend tax can be deferred until the dividend is paid, and thus tax deferrals are available by delaying the payment of dividends to the individual shareholder.